Trade finance and

 In 2014 we opened representation of our company in Dubai in the United Arab Emirates.

-Our Dubai office works under the umbrella of the company SFI General Trading LLC.
-This company provides marketing, advisory and intermediary services in the area of trade finance, forfaiting, export and import operations, purchase and sale of goods for Swiss Forfait s.r.o.
+Our Dubai office provides marketing, advisory and intermediary services in the area of trade finance, forfaiting, export and import operations, purchase and sale of goods for Swiss Forfait s.r.o.
 We are able to find local distributors and business representatives for interested parties from Czech and Central European manufacturers.

-SFI General Trading LLC covers from its Dubai office the area of Near and Middle East and north Africa (countries within GCC, Iraq, Jordan, Egypt, Libya, Algeria, Morocco), Indian subcontinent (Pakistan, India, Bangladesh) and selectively also markets of sub-Saharan Africa.
+The office covers the area of Near and Middle East and north Africa (countries within GCC, Iraq, Jordan, Egypt, Libya, Algeria, Morocco), Indian subcontinent (Pakistan, India, Bangladesh) and selectively also markets of sub-Saharan Africa.

 Dubai office contact details: